Glenn Inwood: Working for the whalers

 Inwood left the Fisheries Commission in 2003 to run his own public relations company, Omeka Public Relations.
-In March 2003, Inwood organised of a tour of Australasia by the former secretary of the International Whaling Commission, Dr. Ray Gambell, who was urging an end to the moratorium on commercial whaling.
+In March 2003, Inwood organised a tour of Australasia by the former secretary of the International Whaling Commission, Dr. Ray Gambell, who was urging an end to the moratorium on commercial whaling.
 The tour was sponsored by the World Council of Whalers.
 Inwood works as a PR consultant to the Treaty of Waitangi Fisheries Commission and the Institute of Cetacean Research.

 Inwood also works for Te Ohu Kaimoana, "the sole voting shareholder in Aotearoa Fisheries, which owns a 50 per cent shareholding in Sealord.
 The other half-share in Sealord is owned by the Japanese company, Nissui.

 Inwood's firm, Omeka, also works for Imperial Tobacco New Zealand, Japan Fisheries Agency, Japan Whaling Association, Species Management Specialists, and the World Council of Whalers.

 Inwood is cited as the author in the Portable Document Format properties of a document that iterates alleged actions by the Sea Shepherd Conservation Society against whaling entities internationally.